The Flex Polisher

 - Considered the "safer" choice for beginners, but also used by most professionals.

-- Easier to produce a swirl free (hologram free) finish due to the unique dual-action of the polishing head.
+- Produce a swirl free (hologram free) finish due to the unique dual-action of the polishing head.

-- Positive drive is different than most other dual-action (DA) buffers in that the spinning and oscillating are gear driven and will continue to both spin and oscillate regardless of pressure you put upon the buffer.
+- Positive drive is different than most other dual-action (DA) buffers in that the spinning and vibrating (many people in the industry consider the other action as oscillating rather than vibrating) are gear driven and will continue to both spin and vibrate regardless of pressure you put upon the buffer.

 "Darren, if you are saying that a positive drive dual-action buffer like this one from Flex is 'harder' to control, then why would anyone ever want one?"